 Each Party will convey Termination Calls handed over from the other Party's System to the appropriate Network Termination Point, or if appropriate, terminal apparatus nominated by a service provider.

-For the conveyance of each Termination Call, the originating Party shall pay the terminating Party a charge calculated in accordance with the rate for such a Call specified from time to time in the Carrier Price List.
+For the conveyance of each Termination Call, the originating Party shall pay the terminating Party a charge calculated in accordance with the rate for such a Call specified from time to time in the Carrier Price List as notified in accordance with clause 13.2 and 14.2 of the Standard IP Interconnect Agreement.

-For the conveyance of each Termination Call, which is also a Transfer Charge Call, the terminating Party shall pay the originating Party a charge calculated in accordance with the rate for such a Call specified from time to time in the Carrier Price List, and the originating Party shall pay no charge to BT pursuant to this Schedule.
+For the conveyance of each Termination Call, which is also a Transfer Charge Call, the terminating Party shall pay the Party that handed over the Call a charge calculated in accordance with the rate for such a Call specified from time to time in the Carrier Price List.

 For the conveyance of each Termination Call by the Operator, which is also a Transfer Charge Call, made by a Calling Party from a BT Public Pay Telephone (as defined in the Definitions section of the General Conditions), the Operator shall pay BT for each such Call, in addition to any other charges, the BT Payphone Access Levy specified from time to time in the Carrier Price List.